hungryram/denisefernander/content/contact/_index.md

 +++
-title = "Contact Mompreneur Success Academy" body = "Send an email to Mompreneur Success Academy for questions or concerns.
-Get started on staying focused and on track with your business"
+title = "Contact Us"
+body = "Send an email to Mompreneur Success Academy for questions or concerns.
+Get started on staying focused and on track in your business."
 +++